aa29zzjj/Project-2-Client-Server/README.md

 ### Learning Objectives:

-Our **first objective** is for you to be able to work with the User Datagram Protocol (UDP) and the Transmission Control Protocol (TCP).
+Our **first objective** is for you to be able to work with the User Datagram Protocol (UDP).
 UDP is used in many internet applications.
 The Domain Name Service (DNS) and the Dynamic Host Configuration Protocol (DHCP) both use UDP.
 Most video and audio traffic uses UDP.
 We use UDP when we need high performance and do not mind an occasional dropped packet.

 TCP, on the other hand, is also widely used.
 It works hard to make sure that not a single bit of information is lost in transit.
 The Hyper Text Transfer Protocol (HTTP) uses TCP.
+We are not using TCP in this project.

 Our **second objective** is to understand the implications of a malicious player in the middle.

 Our **third objective** is for you to understand the abstraction provided by Remote Procedure Calls (RPC's).
 We do this by asking that you use a proxy design and hide communication code and keep it separate from your application code.
 RPC has been used for four decades and is at the foundation of many distributed systems.

-Our **fourth objective** is to expose you to digital signatures and their implementation in RSA.
-In modern distributed systems, we want to know exactly who sent us a message and if that message was tampered with or modified in any way.
-Digital signatures allow us to do that.
+Our **fourth objective** is the learn how to distribute a stand alone application.
+We use a simple neural network as our application.
+Our intent is not to study neural networks in a class on distributed systems.
+But some of you might decide to dig further into neural networks and use this application as a starting point.

-Optionally, you may use a large language model, such as ChatGPT or Copilot, to create some of your code.
+Optionally, you may use a large language model (based on neural networks), such as ChatGPT or Copilot, to create some of your code.
 Task 0, Task 1, and Task 5 must be done without the help of a large language model.
 There will be exam questions that ask specifically about the code in these three tasks.
 While you are allowed to use AI tools for these three tasks, it is totally optional.
 There will be questions about these tasks, too, but these questions will be more generic (since different students may code these tasks using different techniques).

 ### Submission notes: